Eschatologue/CM_wiki/docs/class/paladin/index.md

 - Oath of the Ancients
 - Oath of Vengeance

 A subclass is a specialization that grants you special abilities at certain Paladin levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Paladin level and lower.
+For the rest of your career, you gain each of your subclass's features that are of your Paladin level and lower.

 ## Level 4: Ability Score Improvement